DeepSmeag/MinilabMk2-Ableton-script/README.md

 # **All LEDs will update accordingly to their function's state; they will update even if you use another controller or mouse/keyboard to change something**

 ### Colors can be modified in the script files

+# Setup
+### 1. Download the folder and the minilab preset.
+### 2. Place the folder in your Ableton folder under \Resources\MIDI Remote Scripts\
+### 3. Import the minilab preset using the MIDI Control Center and use it as the 8th bank
+### 4. You are now ready to start Ableton and go to settings, control surfaces and select the script (you are looking for the folder's name)
+- This means that you may change the folder's name as you desire, I only chose to name it so as to have it as the first script in the dropdown list (they are alphabetically ordered).